red-hat-data-services/kubeflow/components/odh-notebook-controller/README.md

 capabilities:

 - Openshift ingress controller integration.
-- Openshift OAuth sidecar injection.
+- Kubernetes RBAC proxy sidecar injection.

 It has been developed using **Golang** and **[Kubebuilder](https://book.kubebuilder.io/quick-start.html)**.